Yosef-fullstack/node-smart-logger/README.md

 Universal logging module with advanced features, including structured JSON logging, AWS CloudWatch Logs integration, and contextual logging.

-# IoTMonSys Logger Module
+# Node Smart Logger

-A universal logging module for the IoTMonSys project with advanced features, including structured logging in JSON format, integration with AWS CloudWatch Logs, and contextual logging.
+A universal logger (initially created as a module for one of my project) with advanced features, including structured logging in JSON format, integration with AWS CloudWatch Logs, and contextual logging.
+It can be used as for ESM projects, also as for CommonJS projects.

 ## Features